Las Cumbres

 Las Cumbres is a corregimiento in Panamá District, Panamá Province, Panama with a population of 32,867 as of 2010.
 Its population as of 1990 was 56,547; its population as of 2000 was 92,519.
-Neighborhoods in this sector include Villa Campestre, El Lago, Las Cumbrecitas, Las Glorietas, San Andrés, Altavista, El Rocio, Las Lajas, Villa Grecia and Colonial Las Cumbres.
+Neighborhoods in this sector include Villa Campestre, El Lago, Las Cumbrecitas, Las Glorietas, San Andrés, Altavista, El Rocio, Las Lajas, Gonzalillo, Villa Grecia and Colonial Las Cumbres.

+Las Cumbres is a rural community North of Panama City, developed by businessman Louis Martinz in the 1950s.
+It is at 1050 ft average altitude, giving the neighborhood a more temperate, cooler environment.
+Two lakes were constructed for recreation and selective water supply.
+The neighborhood evolved with middle-class families, to include many prominent members of Panamanian society such as scientists, doctors, engineers, businesspersons, and politicians.
+The community has been encroached by poverty-stricken neighborhoods, losing some of the charm.
+The Las Cumbres community still maintains much of its original charm and attractions.